CGurity/SDA/en/02-policies-and-directives.md

 				</a>
 			</header>
 			<a href="/activities/0201-introduction-to-policies.html" class="link-02">
 			<p>It is very important that the participants understand no only what security policies and directives are but also what they are for, reducing errors, improving the flow of activities and involving the participants better.
-Unlike other activities in this manual, the present is more of an expository nature and less interactive.
+Unlike other activities in this manual, the present chapter is more of an expository nature and less interactive.
 To the extent that the facilitator feels comfortable, it is recommended to design an activity that manages to introduce the concepts.</p>
 			</a>
 		</div>
 	</div>